rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartVIWebServices/README.md

 Simple, lightweight and fast are based on the following principles:

 * Resource identification through URI
 * Uniform interface: resources are manipulated using a fixed set of operations (CRUD).
+They are *request method designator* and corresponds to the similarly named HTTP method (`@HEAD` also)
   * `PUT` - create
   * `GET` - read
   * `POST` - update transfers a new state onto a resource